 This specific dietary approach was developed by Professor George Jelinek based on his own experience with MS. It is a plant-based wholefood diet; basically vegan with the addition of seafood.
 Jelinek recommends cutting out all saturated fat, processed foods, eggs, dairy and meats.

 Professor Jelinek also advocates a healthy lifestyle including meditation and exercise, and omega-3 fatty acid supplements with 20-40mls of flaxseed oil or fish oil daily.
-Cocoa and wine are encouraged.
+Cocoa and wine are allowed.
 The overcoming MS diet could be low in calcium and iron, therefore care is needed to ensure that appropriate alternative foods that provide these essential nutrients.